 Regarding employees of Group companies in Japan, we are working to improve their health by enrolling them in health insurance based on the Health Insurance Act.
-In addition, we are appropriately implementing regular health checkups based on the Occupational Safety and Health Act.
+In addition, we are appropriately conducting regular health checkups based on the Industrial Safety and Health Act.

-<Initiatives Aligned with the Health Insurance Association>
+Initiatives Aligned with the Health Insurance Association

-(1) Specified health checkups and specified health guidance

-- We expanded the eligible age range for specified health guidance to include all ages as we work to prevent lifestyle diseases with the goal of ensuring 100% of employees receive such guidance. - We analyze results and questionnaire responses to study employee health. - (2) Smoking cessation support programs - We have banned smoking as a general rule during work hours and on the Company's premises, and are supporting employees' smoking cessation efforts through specialized programs in conjunction with the Group's health insurance association.
+- (1) Specified health checkups and specified health guidance - · We expanded the eligible age range for specified health guidance to include all ages as we work to prevent lifestyle diseases with the goal of ensuring 100% of employees receive such guidance. - We analyze results and medical questionnaire responses to study employee health. - (2) Smoking cessation support programs - · We have banned smoking during work hours and on the Company's premises as a general rule and are supporting employees' smoking cessation efforts through specialized programs in conjunction with the Health Insurance Association.

-<Initiatives Promoted by Sumitomo Chemical (Non-Consolidated)>
+Initiatives Promoted by Sumitomo Chemical (Non-Consolidated)

-(1) Sleep improvement programs

-- We introduced programs to improve sleep quality under the guidance of experts who use sleep monitoring devices to observe employees while sleeping and apps to visualize their sleeping issues.
-Ensuring employees get better sleep leads to improved health outcomes and helps employees give their best performance. - (2) Overseas health tours - The Company dispatches its chief occupational health physician to provide overseas medical counseling and evaluate medical service environments to support employees working overseas and their accompanying families. - In fiscal 2020, medical counseling and environmental evaluations were implemented online in coordination with local staff due to overseas travel restrictions imposed in consideration of the COVID-19 pandemic.
+- (1) Sleep improvement programs - · We introduced programs to improve sleep quality under the guidance of experts who use sleep monitoring devices to observe employees while sleeping and apps to visualize their sleeping issues.
+Ensuring employees get better sleep leads to improved health outcomes and helps employees give their best performance. - (2) Enhancing exercise and physical training environments - · We are promoting embedding of exercise habits by providing more and better opportunities for exercise, including increasing the number of physical training facilities we partner with (increased from approx. 420 facilities to approx. 5,800 throughout Japan).